mmb/meme_captain_web/doc/api/create_meme_image.md

 that is not found or is not finished being created, the response code will be 404.

+## Shell script example

+On every meme image page, there is an `API` button that shows a shell script that recreates that image using the API.
+This script can also be used to determine text position parameters for an API request.

 ## Ruby example

 ```ruby